 Not renovated, new!
 It might seem improbable to those unfamiliar with the castle park, but Manoir Ogygia was completely built from scratch, be it with respect for the environment (castle park and former Merris castle).
 Architect Luc Vandewynckel (Poperinge) and the interior decorating teams managed to create the illusion of a renovated 19th century manor, providing Manoir Ogygia with a soul, charm and authentic warmth.

-Castle: the ground floor of the castle has been renovated and is now used as a conference room (up to 20 persons) with a luxurious bar.
+Castle: the ground floor of the castle has been renovated and is now used as a conference room (up to 12 persons).